 - Once you've made your selection, click the Create button.

 You can make as many changes to the new version as you'd like.
-They won't show until you Publish this version.
+They won't show until you Activate this version.

 You can also add notes about the content, what's changed between versions, or provide editorial feedback to other content authors in the version Note field.
 Version Notes are only visible in the article editor:

 These notes are tied to the particular version, so you'll see different notes for each version.
 The text field can hold a large amount of text, and you can use the scrollbar on the right or drag the lower right corner to view additional notes:

 When you're ready, you can "activate" a new version.
 The active version:

 - Is the default version opened in the editor

 - Is the version that readers will see if the article is currently published or when it is published